microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/05-Availability.md

 **Step 1 - Connect to the Azure PowerShell module**

-Open PowerShell (not PowerShell ISE) on your virtual machine and run `Connect-AzAccount`.
+Open PowerShell on your virtual machine (should be pinned to taskbar from Prerequisites) and run `Connect-AzAccount`.
 This will walk you through authenticating.
+This step basically sets you up to be able to use the Azure PowerShell module from Azure Data Studio.

-When this successful, you should see results like this (your account details with vary) at the command prompt
+When this successful, you should see results like this (your account details with vary) in PowerShell.
+You can close PowerShell now.

 <pre>
 Account                                            SubscriptionName                    TenantId
 -------                                            ----------------                    --------
-odl_user_165187@cloudlabsaioutlook.onmicrosoft.com Microsoft Managed Labs Spektra - 04 f94768c8-8714-4abe-8e2d-37a64...</pre>
+odl_user_165187@...com            Microsoft Managed Labs Spektra - 04           f94768c8-8714...</pre>

 **Step 2 - Main activity**